Chi-squared Χ2 test of goodness-of-fit (GOF)

 Χ2 statistic= critical value= p_value:

-If Χ2 test statistic > critical value, then reject the null hypothesis (H0 that there is no difference between the distributions, i.e. it is a good fit), and the alternative hypothesis (HA that there is a difference between the distributions, i.e. that it is not a good fit) is supported, at the selected level of confidence.
-Informally, the observed data does not fit the expected distribution.
+If Χ2 test statistic > critical value, then reject the null hypothesis (H0 that there is no difference between the distributions, i.e. that it is a good fit), and the alternative hypothesis (HA that there is a difference between the distributions, i.e. that it is not a good fit) is supported, at the selected level of confidence; informally, the observed data does not fit the expected distribution, they are far apart. Χ2 is big and p_value low, the null must go.

-If Χ2 test statistic < critical value, then, informally, the observed data does fit the expected distribution.
+If Χ2 test statistic < critical value, then, informally, the observed data does fit the expected distribution, they are close.
+Formally, there is insufficient evidence to conclude the observations do not fit the theoretical. Χ2 is small and p_value is big.

 Χ2 test statistic is a measure of the discrepancy between Observed and Expected frequencies.
 The worse the fit, the larger is Χ2.